COVID-19 Symptom: Shortness of Breath

 What else can cause shortness of breath?

-There are several conditions besides COVID that can cause shortness of breath, and these are: 3 4
+Several conditions besides COVID-19 can cause shortness of breath, and these are: 3 4

 If you have health issues that cause breathing difficulties, like asthma or COPD, you can minimize your chances of contracting the virus by taking the following steps to ensure the best possible outcome:

-• Ensure that your chronic health conditions are being well-managed and that you are up to date on your medications.
+- Ensure that your chronic health conditions are well-managed and that you are current on your medications.

-If your shortness of breath is not caused by COVID, your healthcare provider needs to conduct further tests to determine the cause of your symptoms.
+If your shortness of breath is not caused by COVID-19, your healthcare provider needs to conduct further tests to determine the cause of your symptoms.

 Does shortness of breath indicate a serious complication?